NRLC Logo

 Under the RLA, collective bargaining agreements do not expire and instead have “reopener” dates.
 On and after those dates, parties can start new negotiations by exchanging “Section 6 notices,” so-named because the notices are issued pursuant to Section 6 of the RLA.
 These notices outline proposed contractual changes and mark the beginning of the collective bargaining process.
 While the negotiations move forward, the current contract remains in force.

-The current national collective bargaining agreements between freight rail carriers and rail unions can reopen for negotiation starting in November 2024.
-At that time, “Section 6 notices” will be exchanged and bargaining will begin.
+The current national collective bargaining agreements between freight rail carriers and rail unions reopened for negotiation on November 1, 2024.
+At that time, “Section 6 notices” were exchanged and bargaining began.

 The duration of the process can vary.
 Some agreements are reached quickly, while others may go through each stage of the RLA process.
 Our goal in this round is to reach timely, voluntary agreements that benefit all stakeholders.